 This eulogy precedes social distancing discussion.
 The notion of social distancing can compete only with wash your hands mantra as the main prophylactic tool in COVID-19 epidemic.
 While manufacturers of soap and other cleaning reagents are beneficiaries of the personal hygiene recent discovery, there are rumors that in the guise of common-sense epidemiology, social distancing can be used for political purposes and economy calamity.
 Of course, nobody would believe in such nefarious intentions.

 Social distancing is the euphemism for physical distancing which sounds more precise though also ambiguous.
-Social distancing assumes people’s dispersion, kind of molecularization.
-The preparation for different steps (isolation and quarantine) is necessary in the management of infectious disease and panic epidemics.
+Social distancing assumes people’s dispersion, kind of “molecularization”, although different steps of isolation and quarantine are necessary in the management of infectious disease and panic epidemics.

 With the avalanche of coronavirus testing, a new popular term such as self-isolation is used.
 For example, when a football player is tested positive, he goes in self-isolation, quarantine “light”.
 Home arrest would sound too harsh.
 Self-seclusion would sound also unpleasant.
 People are social animals who left caves some years ago.
 Self-isolation is now also a good option for an official or politician to disappear for a while from the public eye.
 Zoom can provide a wink.

 Anyway, social distancing is the most common term.
 It sounds artificially in a neighborhood.
 This is rather a communal dispersion.
 Social distancing sounds humoristic in a nuclear family relationship.

 The social distancing notion is on the top of the COVID-19 epidemic containment triangle dogma (hand washing, mask wearing, and social distancing) which is proposed by every official or medical expert.
 The sequence of these recommendations depends at the speaker’s discretion.